Morriar/csg_debug_2017/README.md

 * `.gitignore` git ignored files for the challenge repository.

 TODO: Do we need to pre-initialize the git repository?
 See with @AlexLeblanc.

+### `PRIVATE` directory

+The `PRIVATE` directory contains the private files related to the challenge.
+This directory SHOULD NOT be given to the particpants!

+Minimal files are:

+* `README.md`: Everything we need to know about your challenge should be there.

+  Think about description, initialization, running, bug list and explanation, dependencies for installation (compilers, libs...).
+  Also give some input and output examples.

+* `src/` directory that contains the **fixed** version of the program.
+  That version MUST be working correctly as it will be used to validate the private test files.
+  It will also be helpful for the team submission review.

+* `Makefile`: A link to `PUBLIC/Makefile`.
+  You can use a different one here if you need more complex things for the development of the challenge.
+  In this case, just make sure to keep the public one up to date.

+* `tests.sh` the script used to check all input files from the `tests/` directory.
+  Basically it's just a link to the PUBLIC one so we ensure that the private and public tests are checked in the same condition.

+* `tests/` the private tests that will be used during the competition and the scoring.
+Tests follow the same format than in the `PUBLIC/tests/` directory.

+  During the competition, the inputs for the team version will be choosen from this directory.
+Every challenge will be tested every 5 minutes for 3 hours.
+  You will need ~36 inputs to fit the 3 hours but remenber that the tests will be selected randomly during the competition (so the teams can't predict what's comment next).
+So ~15 inputs should do the trick.

+  It can also be a good idea to link the `PUBLIC/tests/` tests into the `PRIVATE/tests/` so they will also be checked in the process (and passed as input during the competition).